 That’s a path to pain.
 How do you recognize over-architecture?
 I notice it when:

-- New members to the team feel lost in the codebase.
+- New members of a team feel lost in the codebase.

 - I have no idea how to implement a feature while sticking to the team’s prescribed architecture.